dranem05/thinkscripts-pub/README.md

 2. Click on `export`
 3. You will be asked where you would like the study to be exported
 4. Export to your local directory of thinkscripts
+5. Confirm your desire to overwrite the local copy with this new copy

 If your local thinkscripts directory is a git clone location, you can use it to maintain your own version controlled copy of the scripts.